Ableton vs Logic. A comprehensive comparison in 2021.

-If you do a combination of music production and recording, Logic is well round and ready for the tast.
+If you do a combination of music production and recording, Logic is well round and ready for the task.
 Logic also has a fair price.
 Just under $200.
-Quick Swipe comping tool of the program makes it as an excellent tool for creating audio.
+The quick Swipe comping tool of the program makes it an excellent tool for creating audio.
 You can quickly compile which section you should include in your audio.

-One of the first things you’re gonna notice in Por X is the new and improved GUI.
-The appearance looks a lot different than the earlier versions and it may take just a little time getting used to.
-Personally I think its I bit more modern.
+One of the first things you’re gonna notice in Pro X is the new and improved GUI.
+The appearance looks a lot different than the earlier versions and it may take just a little time to get used to.
+Personally, I think it’s I bit more modern.
 And the mixer view seems pretty easy to get around with.
 You can also customize the look of the main window to better fit your own taste.
 Go to -> Logic pro-> preferences, and select general, then click the display tab.
-In this display you can change the color of the background.
+In this display, you can change the color of the background.

 There are some other visual presets you might want to check out too.
 But in a nutshell, you can pretty much change the overall feel of the background if you wanted to.
 Additionally, the grid lines could be adjusted to your taste if you needed.
 Something you might want to check out.
 A bit different than how Ableton vs Logic compare.

-The lay out has change a little in the new Pro X version.
-Also the channel strips signal flows seems to make a whole lot more since too.
+The layout has changed a little in the new Pro X version.
+Also, the channel strip’s signal flows seem to make a whole lot more sense too.
 You’ll notice that your inputs are on the top of the channel strip rather than the bottom.
 As was on Logic 9.
-It’s the same way in Pro Tools and really it just makes more since when you think about it.
+It’s the same way in Pro Tools and really it just makes more sense when you think about it.
 The interface is simply cleaner.
-Another really big thin about the new Logic is flex pitch.
-As of version 9 it used to be flex time.
+Another really big thing about the new Logic is flex pitch.
+As of version 9, it used to be flex time.
 This is an excellent tool and you should definitely check it out!